-Some surgery for salivary gland cancer is through the mouth.
-The wound will have stitches but no dressing.
-If your wound is on your neck and side of your face you may have a dressing over it.
-Or your surgeon may have just sprayed it with a protective clear spray.
+Some surgery for salivary gland cancer is done through the mouth, so the wound will have stitches but no dressing.
+You might have a dressing if your wound is on the neck or face.
+Your surgeon may just sprayed the wound with a protective clear spray.

 Removing stitches or clips

 You might have stitches or clips that stay in for up to 10 days.
 These may be removed while you are still in hospital.
 But if you are recovering well enough, you may be able to go home before they come out.
 You will either go back to the hospital to have them taken out, or a district nurse can visit you at home.

 Sometimes doctors use stitches that dissolve and don’t need to be removed.
 Your surgeon or nurse will tell you which stitches you have.

 You may have one or more small tubes near your wound to drain fluid.
 Stopping fluid build up near the wound helps it to heal and reduces the chance of infection.
 Once there is no fluid draining your nurse will take the tubes out.
 This is usually within a couple of days.

 You may have a drip in your arm.
 This keeps you hydrated.
 Once you are drinking and eating, your nurse will take it out.

 You may also have antibiotics through your drip to help stop you getting an infection.

 Your nurses will give you painkillers by drip or injection immediately after your operation.
 Once you are able to eat and drink you can take them as tablets or as liquid medicines.